 When should I ask for an administrative hearing?

 You must ask for it no later than 90 days after the date DSHS denied you.

 What if I need the hearing right away?

 If it is an emergency, call the Office of Administrative Hearings at (360) 664-8717 or 1-800-583-8271.
 Ask them to hold the hearing as soon as possible (an expedited hearing).

 It depends on:

-If you are a single parent with no other income, and one child, your monthly TANF grant will be $420.
-If you have one child and are not eligible for TANF yourself because of DSHS’s living situation and/or school attendance rules, your child's monthly TANF grant will be $332.
+Starting July 1, 2021, if you are a single parent with no other income, and one child, your monthly TANF grant will be $528.
+If you have one child and are not eligible to get TANF yourself because of your living situation and/or school attendance, your child's TANF grant will be $417.
+WAC 388-478-0020.

-DSHS pays all minors under 18 through a “protective payee.”
-This adult or agency gets your check from DSHS, then pays your bills and/or gives you money to meet your and your child's needs.
+DSHS pays all minors under 18 through a protective payee.
+This adult or agency gets your check from DSHS.
+They then pay your bills and/or give you money to meet your and your child's needs.